michelacameletti/risultati_modello_inla/README.md

 - Line 311: same here, there are good reasons why summer time PM10 levels are correlated across larger areas when you connect the emission situation, orography and mixing layer height.

 **We have included in the text a short explaination of why in summer time PM10 levels are correlated across larger areas.
 The original sentence was "*There is a clear tendency for the range to be larger in summer corresponding to a spatially smoother particulate matter field; the same behaviour holds for the posterior sd.*".The new sentence reads "*There is a clear tendency for the SPDE range to be larger in summer,corresponding to a spatially smoother particulate matter field; the same behaviour holds for the posterior sd.
-This result reflects the fact that, in summer time, the PM10 concentrations are characterized by low spatial variability [most of which is/which is mostly] explained by the model predictors*."**
+This result reflects the fact that, in summer time, the PM10 concentrations are characterized by low spatial variability  mostly explained by the model predictors*."**

 ## Section on validation: